Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Experiments

-We emphasise that our method is computationally extremely efficient compared to specialized batch-acquisition approaches like BADGE and BatchBALD.
-Runtimes, shown in \Cref{tab:runtime}, are essentially identical for top-\batchvar and our stochastic acquisition.
+\textbf{Runtime Measurements.} We emphasize that the stochastic acquisition strategies are much more computationally efficient compared to specialised batch-acquisition approaches like BADGE and BatchBALD.
+Runtimes, shown in \Cref{tab:runtime}, are essentially identical for top-\batchvar and the stochastic versions.
 Both are orders of magnitude faster than BADGE and BatchBALD even for small batches.
-Unlike those methods, ours scales \textit{linearly} in both pool size and batch size.
-Runtime numbers exclude the cost of training itself, since this is the same for all methods.
-The runtimes for top-\batchvar and stochastic acquisition appear constant over \batchvar simply because the execution time is dominated by fixed-cost memory operations up to the tenth-of-a-second precision displayed.
+Unlike those methods, stochastic acquisition scales \textit{linearly} in pool size and \emph{logarithmically} in acquisition size.
+Runtime numbers do not include the cost of retraining models (identical in each case).
+The runtimes for top-\batchvar and stochastic acquisition appear constant over \batchvar because the execution time is dominated by fixed-cost memory operations.
 The synthetic dataset used for benchmarking has 4,096 features, 10 classes, and 10,000 pool points.
-VGG-16 models were used for sampling predictions and latent embeddings.